nishg1/TV-Recommendation/README.md

 ### Required Setup:

 #### Download the required datasets and external sources.
 These files were too large to upload to this repository.
 Download "title.basics.tsv.gz" and "title.ratings.tsv.gz" from https://datasets.imdbws.com/.
-These corresponding tsv's are referenced as "title.basics.tsv" and "title.ratings.tsv", respectively, in the file EDA_models.py.
+These corresponding tsv's are referenced as "title.basics.tsv" and "title.ratings.tsv", respectively, in the file EDA_Cleaning_Models.ipynb.

 Download the dataset from https://www.kaggle.com/datasets/asaniczka/full-tmdb-tv-shows-dataset-2023-150k-shows.
-This is referenced in the file EDA_models.py as "TMDB_tv_dataset_v3.csv"
+This is referenced in the file EDA_Cleaning_Models.ipynb as "TMDB_tv_dataset_v3.csv"

 Download all files from the source_code folder from https://github.com/anamabo/Equal-Size-Spectral-Clustering/tree/main/source_code.
-This is used for the "Equal-Size Spectral Clustering model" that ultimately generates the tv recommendations in the file EDA_models.py.
+This is used for the "Equal-Size Spectral Clustering model" that ultimately generates the tv recommendations in the file EDA_Cleaning_Models.ipynb.

 #### Generate a file titled "final_df"
 The file Rec_Algorithm.py references a file called "final_df."
-This file was generated from the line "pca_dataframe.to_csv('final_df')" in the file EDA_models.py.
-Thus, run the file EDA_models.py in its entirety before running Rec_Algorithm.py.
+This file was generated from the line "pca_dataframe.to_csv('final_df')" in the file EDA_Cleaning_Models.ipynb.
+Thus, run the file EDA_Cleaning_Models.ipynb in its entirety before running Rec_Algorithm.py.

 ### Files
-**EDA_models.py:** This file conducts EDA and data cleaning on two IMDB datasets and a Kaggle dataset sourced from TMDB.
+**EDA_Cleaning_Models.ipynb:** This file conducts EDA and data cleaning on two IMDB datasets and a Kaggle dataset sourced from TMDB.
 Once the data sources were merged and cleaned, various models were applied to the final dataset in order to construct TV recommendations from a user's inputted TV show.

-**Rec_Algorithm.py:** This file isolates the final recommendation algorithm from the EDA_models.py file and is referenced in application.py to build the website.
+**Rec_Algorithm.py:** This file isolates the final recommendation algorithm from the EDA_Cleaning_Models.ipynb file and is referenced in application.py to build the website.

 **application.py:** This file uses Flask to create a website where a user can input a TV show to receive a list of recommended TV shows.